How to Monitor AWS Direct Connect & Network Performance

 - The agents must be in the same Network.
 When two agents are in the same Network, they will communicate using private IPs instead of Public IPs.

 - A Network Monitoring Template must be configured to create the network performance monitoring session.

-This monitoring setup also allows you to schedule speedtests between the agents to test the available throughput on the connection between the on-premise infrastructure and the AWS Cloud.
+This monitoring setup also allows you to schedule speedtests between the agents to monitor network speed and test the available throughput on the connection between the on-premise infrastructure and the AWS Cloud.

 Learn how to monitor Google Cloud Interconnect and Network Performance to identify network issues using Obkio Network Monitoring software.Learn more